Bayesian Fixed-domain Asymptotics for Covariance Parameters in a Gaussian Process Model: Limiting Posterior Distribution for Covariance Parameters

 \textbf{Relation to previous BvM results.} In the presence of nuisance parameters, \citet{Shen02} and \citet{BicKle12} have developed general machinery for proving BvM results in the presence of possibly nonparametric nuisance parameters.
-Suppose that $\theta$ is the parameter of primary interest and $\alpha$ is the nuisance parameter in the model.
-The method in \citet{BicKle12} first establishes a LAN result for each value of $\theta$ inside a neighborhood of the ``least-favorable submodel", which is a contracting neighborhood of $\alpha$ around the minimizer of the Kullback-Leibler divergence from the probability measure with parameters $(\theta,\alpha)$ to the true measure with $(\theta_0,\alpha_0)$.
-Then the method in \citet{BicKle12} obtains the integral LAN property with integration over $\alpha$ (their Theorem 4.2).
-The existence of uniformly consistent test is achieved by a condition on the Hellinger distance (their Lemma 3.2). \citet{BicKle12} further proposes a rate free BvM theorem in their Corollary 5.2 that does not require the posterior of $\alpha$ to contract to the least favorable submodel as $n\to\infty$, which is more general and can be related to our Gaussian process model, since the posterior of the range parameter $\alpha$ in our model also does not converge to a point pass in fixed-domain asymptotics.
+They assume that the model depends on an identifiable parameter and a nuisance parameter. \citet{BicKle12} first establish a LAN result for each value of the identifiable parameter inside a neighborhood of the ``least-favorable submodel", which is a contracting neighborhood of the nuisance parameter around the minimizer of the Kullback-Leibler divergence.
+Then their Theorem 4.2 gives the integral LAN property with integration over the nuisance parameter.
+They further proposes a rate free BvM theorem in their Corollary 5.2 that allows a non-contracting posterior for the nuisance parameter, which can be related to the posterior distribution of $\alpha$ in our GP model.